status-im/nim-chronos/README.md

 effects on forward declarations, callbacks and methods using `{.raises: [CatchableError].}` (or more strict) annotations.

+### Multiple async backend support

+Thanks to its powerful macro support, Nim allows `async`/`await` to be implemented in libraries with only minimal support from the language - as such, multiple `async` libraries exist, including `chronos` and `asyncdispatch`, and more may come to be developed in the futures.

+Libraries built on top of `async`/`await` may wish to support multiple async backends - the best way to do so is to create separate modules for each backend that may be imported side-by-side - see [nim-metrics](https://github.com/status-im/nim-metrics/blob/master/metrics/) for an example.

+An alternative way is to select backend using a global compile flag - this method makes it diffucult to compose applications that use both backends as may happen with transitive dependencies, but may be appropriate in some cases - libraries choosing this path should call the flag `asyncBackend`, allowing applications to choose the backend with `-d:asyncBackend=<backend_name>`.

+Known `async` backends include:

+* `chronos` - this library (`-d:asyncBackend=chronos`)
+* `asyncdispatch` the standard library `asyncdispatch` [module](https://nim-lang.org/docs/asyncdispatch.html) (`-d:asyncBackend=asyncdispatch`)
+* `none` - ``-d:asyncBackend=none`` - disable ``async`` support completely

+``none`` can be used when a library supports both a synchronous and asynchronous API, to disable the latter.

 ## TODO
   * Pipe/Subprocess Transports.
   * Multithreading Stream/Datagram servers